-- Establishing relations with industry and businesses in the region. - Increasing awareness of the Programmes and courses offered at the University by relevant and interested industries and businesses. - Building a portfolio of current students and their credentials and sharing it with interested businesses - Gathering recruitment requirements from interested businesses. - Inviting industry or business representatives to visit the University and share information about their organisations. - Gathering input from industry experts about course content to identify possible additions or remove obsolete course content to ensure courses stay aligned with the needs of employers. - Increasing student awareness of interested organizations by organising trips, site visits, and facilitating student internships in interested organizations. - Scheduling on-campus or off-campus interviews for students. - Representing the University in job fairs and making students aware of forthcoming events. - Organising a career week at the end of each academic year. - Establishing a network of past recruiters and gathering feedback about the recruitment process.
+- I. Establishing relations with industry and businesses in the Kingdom of Bahrain and the region through the following: - a.
+Increasing awareness about the programmes and courses offered at the University to relevant and interested industries and businesses - b.
+Building a portfolio of Alumni and their credentials. - c.
+Collecting recruitment requirements from interested businesses - d.
+Inviting industry or business representatives to visit the University and share information about their organizations - e.
+Collecting inputs from industry experts about the required updates to ASU programmes. - f.
+Increasing student awareness about interested organizations by organizing trips, site visits and facilitating student internships in interested organizations - g.
+Scheduling on campus or off campus interviews for students - h.
+Arranging the participation of alumni in career fairs and making students aware of upcoming events - i.
+Organizing a Career Fair annually - j.
+Establishing a network of past recruiters and collecting feedback about the recruitment process - k.
+Establishing and maintaining the relationships with the alumni using different channels. - 1.
+Engaging the alumni in the events organized inside and outside the University.

-6.4 Student Council
+7.4 Student Council